chapel-lang/chapel/doc/rst/usingchapel/tasks.rst

 prefer not to manage threads or whose programs cannot trivially be load balanced manually).
-Our hope is to leverage existing open source threading and task management software and to collaborate with others in these areas, so please contact us at :disguise:`chapel_info@cray.com` if you'd like to work with us in this area.
+Our hope is to leverage existing open source threading and task management software and to collaborate with others in these areas, so please contact us if you'd like to work with us in this area.